igonc/igonc/README.md

 Welcome to my profile!

 As you may have seen, I’m Rodrigo Cavalcanti, and I’m a Brazilian guy.
-I am a Food Engineer with a long experience in research, development and innovation in Data Science, Food Science and Technology, Mathematical Modeling, Process Design, Simulation & Optmization, Manufacturing Cost Analysis, and Food Analytical Methods, My experience in Data Science is mostly in using Statistical tools, Python and R with projects especially focused on Machine Learning and Artificial Neural Network.
+I am a Food Engineer with a long experience in research, development and innovation in Food Science and Technology, Data Science, Mathematical Modeling, Process Design, Simulation & Optmization, Manufacturing Cost Analysis, and Food Analytical Methods, My background in data science is mostly related to research projects focused on the prediction and pattern recognition of food properties using machine learning and artificial neural networks.

-**Nowadays, I'm on my journey in Computer Science with a career oriented towards Software Engineering and Data Science**
+**Nowadays, I'm on my journey in Computer Science with a career oriented towards Software Engineering and Big Data**

 Soft skills:
 Time Management | Critical Thinking | Creativity | Empathy | Teamwork | Emotional Intelligence | Problem-solving | Communication | Work Ethic | Conflict Resolution | Resilience | Adaptability | Self-Motivation